 "I haven’t played many [insert genre] games but..."
 Joe’s profile

 Intro: My Steam account began with Football Manager on Christmas Day 2010 which was my main addiction for many years… FM11 remains my most played game which I can’t ever see being overtaken!
 In recent years I’ve tried to branch out, perhaps for my own sanity, however there are a lot of gaps in my video game knowledge.
+Edit: I joined this site in October 2016 and feel like it’s been a huge help keeping the backlog from getting too far out of hand, I’ve managed to fill some of those mentioned gaps, the highlights being the Bioshock, Dishonored, Dragon Age, Mass Effect, and Witcher series.

-Prior to Steam a few games I loved are Insomniac’s Spyro trilogy, the first three Harry Potter games, GTA San Andreas, Guild Wars (possibly my favourite of all time), Maplestory (yes), Puzzle Pirates (yep), Runescape (yup), Toontown (quite a few years ago I swear) and World of Warcraft (Wrath of the Lich King).
+Prior to Steam a few games I loved were Insomniac’s Spyro trilogy, the first three Harry Potter games, GTA San Andreas, Guild Wars (possibly my favourite of all time), Maplestory (yes), Puzzle Pirates (yep), Runescape (yup), Toontown (quite a few years ago I swear) and World of Warcraft (Wrath of the Lich King era).
 I really liked MMOs!
 Just like having a backlog in anything, like music, books, or films, I try to look at it positively knowing there’s so much I’ve yet to uncover that I’d potentially think of as fondly as the above or those in my five star list.

-“Revisit” is full of games that I’ve previously played and want to go back to, either due to low achievement %, completion attempts, new updates, or some content I missed like a story branch that I want to experience.
+“Revisit” is full of games that I’ve previously played and want to go back to, either due to low achievement %, completion attempts, new updates, or some content I missed like a story path that I want to experience.

 “Priority” is really just there for me to see all the great games waiting in my backlog, at this point I’ve come to realise I am a bit of a collector and I can’t help myself when I see a good sale!
 Of course my aim is to try every unplayed game in my library however these are the ones that I’m likely to prioritise.